 Hopworks Urban Brewery AKA The Mothership

-We agree that “the greenest building is one that is already built.”
-Our building at SE 29th and Powell was originally built in 1948 to display and repair Caterpillar tractors and heavy equipment.
+Our building at 2944 SE Powell was originally built in 1948 to display and repair Caterpillar tractors and heavy equipment.
 Sunset Fuel Company inhabited the building from 1963 until Hopworks purchased it in 2004.
-Painstakingly deconstructed by Lovett Construction and rebuilt using as many reclaimed materials as possible, we are proud of the facility we are in.
-Here are a few more details:
+Keeping in mind that remodelling existing buildings is a strong environmentally friendly practice, the building was carefully deconstructed by Lovett Construction and rebuilt using as many reclaimed materials as possible.

 - High efficiency equipment throughout:

 – kitchen equipment

 - Pervious pavers and settling pond to let rainwater become groundwater

 - Electric Vehicle charger and extensive bike parking

 - Fresh air economizers captures heat while trading stale air for outside air

 - Plentiful covered and uncovered bike parking